kunstmusik/blue-manual/docs/users/reference/instruments/blueX7.md

 (to steven: reading this page it seems part of the model is unfinished, which may answer some of my questions above)

-On the \'csound\' tab you find by default:
+On the 'csound' tab you find by default:

     blueMixerOut aout, aout

 This routes the output of the instrument directly to the stereo output of csound.
-You can include further code to process the \'aout\' signal produced by the BlueX7, or to route it as needed.
+You can include further code to process the 'aout' signal produced by the BlueX7, or to route it as needed.
 For example, if you are outputing in mono, you could code such as: